ojones/blog/content/books/HowGoogleWorks.md

 The employment strategy of hiring the best is a big theme.
 The authors introduce their revolutionary notion of a "smart creative."
 One, she is a brilliant worker who doesn't have to have a PHd, but could easily get one if she wanted to.
 Two, she is passionate about her crafts, of which she has many.
 To paraphrase a couple of criteria.

 The authors paint a pretty picture of the smart startup that broke all the rules to redefine the game.
 And in the face of Google's success, who's to say they are wrong.
-Doubts aside, it's a great industry perspective done by a great team.
+Skepticisms aside, it's a great industry perspective done by a great team.